-Aloe perfoliata 'Variegata', also known as Aloe mitriformis 'Variegata', is an attractive succulent that forms rosettes of bluish-green leaves irregularly striped with creamy yellow.
-The variegated leaves are short, broad, thick, fleshy, and have little white, harmless teeth.
-Rosettes grow up to 12 inches tall and 7 inches (18 cm) in diameter.
-The orange-red flowers appear in summer on stalks that vary from rounded to cone-shaped.
+Aloe perfoliata 'Variegata', also known as Aloe mitriformis 'Variegata', is an attractive succulent that forms elongated rosettes of green to bluish-green leaves irregularly striped with yellow.
+The variegated leaves are broad, thick, and fleshy, often curved inwards, and have little white harmless teeth along the margins.
+They are sometimes almost entirely yellow.
+Flowers are dull to bright red and appear in summer on usually branched inflorescence.

 How to Grow and Care